Lady Gaga arrasa en Instagram con sus últimas 5 fotos

-Lady Gaga (@ladygaga) realizó en las últimas horas varias publicaciones que tuvieron mucho éxito en las redes.
-Los 5 posteos de historias y fotografías, alcanzaron más de 4.064.864 de interacciones entre sus fans.
+Lady Gaga (@ladygaga) causó furor en sus redes sociales por las últimas publicaciones que realizó en las últimas horas.
+Los 5 posteos de historias y fotografías, provocaron más de 3.722.005 de interacciones entre sus followers.

 Happy Thanksgiving from the Guccis. #HouseOfGucci is now playing in movie theaters in the US 🎟🎥 Get your tickets at houseofgucci.movie